Hamas official predicts ceasefire soon but Israel-Gaza fight goes on

 But Biden put the Israeli leader on notice in a telephone call that it was time to lower the intensity of the conflict.

-"The president conveyed to the prime minister that he expected a significant de-escalation today on the path to a ceasefire," White House spokeswoman Karine Jean-Pierre told reporters.
+"The president conveyed to the prime minister that he expected a significant de-escalation today on the path to a ceasefire," White House spokeswoman Karine Jean-Pierre told reporters on Wednesday.

 Washington and several Middle East capitals have sought an end to the violence through diplomacy.
 The 193-member United Nations General Assembly was due to meet on the conflict on Thursday with the participation of several foreign ministers but was not expected to take action.